Concrete Crushing Permit and Light Industrial Zoning Sought for 5850 Elliott Reeder Road

 Neighborhood response

 Arguments against both the concrete crushing option and rezoning are below and may be used in your communications.
 The late notice to neighborhoods is in part due to lack of communication with District 11 Councilperson Martinez’s office about ongoing negotiations.
-Neighborhood representatives last spoke to property owners in January 29, 2025 and have had no further communications.
+Neighborhood representatives last spoke to the property owners on January 29, 2025 and have had no further communications.
 NEFW will oppose the case and seeks letters, emails and personal testimony to stop the action.

 Why Zoning Commission should say “No” with prejudice